Strong law of large numbers for a branching random walk among Bernoulli traps: Almost sure environment

 \subsection{Survival probability}

 We first give a definition for certain random subsets of $\mathbb{Z}^d$ in the environment $\omega$.
-Then, we state and prove a somewhat elementary result on the survival probability of the entire BRW among the trap field $K$.
+Then, we prove Theorem~\ref{thm2}.
 Recall from \eqref{survival} the definitions of the event of survival up to $n$ and the event of ultimate survival.

-\begin{definition}[Clearings] We call $A\subseteq\mathbb{Z}^d$ a \emph{clearing} in the random environment $\omega$ if $A\subseteq K^c$.
-By a \emph{clearing of radius $r$}, we mean the set of sites in a Euclidean ball of radius $r$ in $\mathbb{R}^d$ which are all vacant.
-We call a clearing \emph{accessible} if all the sites within are part of the infinite trap-free component $\mathcal{C}=\mathcal{C}(\omega)$. \end{definition}
+\begin{definition}[Clearings] A set of sites $A\subseteq\mathbb{Z}^d$ is called a \emph{clearing} in the random environment $\omega$ if $A\subseteq K^c$.
+A \emph{clearing of radius $r$} refers to the set of sites in a Euclidean ball of radius $r$ in $\mathbb{R}^d$ if all the sites in this ball are vacant.
+A clearing is called \emph{accessible} if all the sites within are part of the infinite trap-free component $\mathcal{C}=\mathcal{C}(\omega)$. \end{definition}

-\begin{proposition}[Survival probability] Consider a BRW among Bernoulli traps on $\mathbb{Z}^d$.
-Under the hard killing rule,